-In Trusted Extensions, two kinds of ZFS datasets can be mounted.
+Trusted Extensions can mount two kinds of ZFS datasets.

 A single-level labeled dataset has the same label as the zone in which the data resides or is mounted.
 All files and directories in a single-level dataset are at the same label.
 These datasets are the typical datasets in Trusted Extensions.